Cleaning Your Home After a Fire or Storm

 You have two options: either hire certified restorers or serve as your own cleaner.
 Below are general cleaning tips should you choose to clean yourself.

-These are starter guidelines - talk with friends and family for more tips and contacts.
+These are starter guidelines, not end-all-be-all suggestions.
+Talk with friends and family for tips, sites, apps and contacts.

 Have any tips of your own?
 E-mail us.